bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Ah, sorry, project starts with that.
 I forgot.

-Speaker 7: 01:48:23
+Fabrizio: 01:48:23

 But actually, these are crypto project guarding FPGA, because actually I'm dealing with FPGA for actually for genomic recognition.
 But actually regarding crypto, I actually I didn't look yet, let's say.
-But actually if you, let's say regarding, for example, the primitive function

-Speaker 3: 01:48:58

-to, for example,

-Speaker 7: 01:49:01

-do hashing stuff or cryptographic primitives, I think you can improve probably one order of magnitude if you implement some cryptographic computation and hashing on FPGAs.
+But actually if you, let's say regarding, for example, the primitive function to, for example, do hashing stuff or cryptographic primitives, I think you can improve probably one order of magnitude if you implement some cryptographic computation and hashing on FPGAs.

 This is something that I think is worth looking at, definitely.

-Speaker 3: 01:49:28
+Jumar: 01:49:28

 Cool.
 Last question for you.
 Has it been feasible, given that is it been in FPGAs, you are bound with a manufacturer's tooling?
-And lately, there has been some developments regarding open source tooling for like uses and stuff.
+And lately, there has been some developments regarding open-source tooling for like uses and stuff.
 Have you used those tools before or is it still vendor locked?

-Speaker 7: 01:50:03
+Fabrizio: 01:50:03

 Well at the moment we we are using proper proprietary tools, for example Vivado, which is very famous, but actually, no, actually didn't yet look at the say open source opportune source development regarding that I will have a look

-Speaker 3: 01:50:33
+Jumar: 01:50:33

 so much thank you so much

-Speaker 0: 01:50:37
+Max: 01:50:37

 well Samir, thank you very much for coming here.
 That was really kind of you.

-Speaker 1: 01:50:43
+Speaker(Samir): 01:50:43

 Yeah, thanks so much for...
 I learned so much.
 I'm learning so much about what Bitcoin people want, the need and stuff.
 You guys are super helpful.
 So thank you so much.

 I want to, the only thing I want to say is, you know, let's keep in touch, especially as we get closer to building something that looks less like just a balance checker and more like a private block explorer, I would love to see if there's kind of a synergy between what we offer.

 I would love to see if people who use Wasabi Wallet also wanna use a private block Explorer.
 So yeah, if that sounds good, I would love to keep in touch.

-Speaker 0: 01:51:21
+Max: 01:51:21

 Yeah, definitely.
 I mean, especially if you run the server and we don't have to, and we can use it for small niche things, like finding out the amount of the input of a payment transaction so that we can pre-bump it.

 These types of small things where it doesn't really make sense for us to make huge infrastructure changes for those very, very niche  case things.

-Speaker 1: 01:51:46
+Speaker(Samir): 01:51:46

 No, we'd love to.
 We'd love to mostly, we'd love to see people use the server.